Plumsail/helpdesk-docs/source/User Guide/Knowledge base.rst

 ##############

 Use the knowledge base to store answers to the most common questions.
-It is possible that somebody already answered similar question earlier.
+It is possible that somebody already answered the similar question earlier.
 You can check knowledge base before answering the question.

-Navigate to all tickets using the icon in the navigation bar on the right hand side of the page:
+Navigate to all tickets using the icon in the navigation bar on the right-hand side of the page:

 |kb_icon|